-(a) Placement of a child in a adoptive home shall be made only after the child and the adoptive parents are prepared for it.

-(b) The social worker shall prepare the following persons for placement;

-(1) The Child: Except for infants, preparation should be consistent with the child's age, emotional maturity and understanding.
-Preparation shall include:

-(A) Worker shall help child understand why he is being place, why his family and/or foster family cannot take care of him, when she/he is going, what adoption is like and what adoption means.

-(B) Pre-placement visits between child and adoptive family will be arranged by the Agency, the number of contacts dependent on the child's readiness to make the transfer.

-(C) Joint efforts of worker and foster parents in oral discussion with the child regarding the child's move to the new home.

-(2) The Foster Parents (who are given interim care to the child):

-(A) The Social Worker shall give the foster parents at least two-weeks notice on the plans for child's removal and notify the foster parents of the exact date of removal as soon as this is established.

-(B) Worker shall counsel family regarding removal of the child, their feelings, fears, questions, "letting go", etc.
+- (a) Placement of a child in an adoptive home shall be made only after the child and the adoptive parents are prepared for it. - (b) The social worker shall prepare the following persons for placement: - (1) The Child: Except for infants, preparation should be consistent with the child's age, emotional maturity and understanding.
+Preparation shall include: - (A) Worker shall help the child understand why he or she is being placed, why his or her family and/or foster family cannot take care of him or her, when he or she is going, what adoption is like, and what adoption means.(B) Pre-placement visits between child and adoptive family will be arranged by the Agency, the number of contacts dependent on the child's readiness to make the transfer. - (C) Joint efforts of worker and foster parents in oral discussion with the child regarding the child's move to the new home. - (2) The Foster Parents (who are given interim care to the child): - (A) The Social Worker shall give the foster parents at least two-weeks notice on the plans for child's removal and notify the foster parents of the exact date of removal as soon as this is established. - (B) Worker shall counsel family regarding removal of the child, their feelings, fears, questions, "letting go", etc.